R-unic/flamework-template/README.md

     - Mouse sway
     - Walk cycle
   - `CharacterController` for easily retrieving character, root, & humanoid
-  - Custom camera controller to switch between cams on the fly with these cam components included:
+  - Custom camera controller to switch between cams on the fly with these camera components included (but optional):
     - Default (default roblox cam)
     - FirstPerson (default roblox cam locked to 1P)
     - Aerial